kilianpaquier/zsh-customs/README.md

 │   ├── plugins (Oh My Zsh custom plugins)
 │   ├── themes (Oh My Zsh custom themes)
-│   └── example.zsh (additional .zsh file to be sourced by Oh My Zsh on startup) ├── .user.zshrc (custom zshrc to source for the current project) ├── .zshrc (optional, since it's the above file that's sourced) └── install.sh (optional with +x rights, will be run when cloned)
+│   └── example.zsh (additional .zsh file to be sourced by Oh My Zsh on startup) ├── .env.zsh (custom zshrc to source for the current project) └── install.sh (optional with +x rights, will be run when cloned)
 ```

-When using `zsh-customs`, make sure to not setup `ZSH_CUSTOM` directly like `ZSH_CUSTOM="path/to/custom/zsh"`
-but with the appropriate shell instruction: `: "${ZSH_CUSTOM:="path/to/custom/zsh}"`.

-By doing that, it won't break your project when using it without `zsh-customs` but will let `ZSH_CUSTOM` to default when using it 😉.

 ## Usage